okfn/ckanext-moderatededits/README.markdown

 Todo / Roadmap
 --------------

+* Localise displayed dates.
 * Fix style for revision list so that it is correctly aligned with the package edit form.
-* Localise displayed dates.
 * Show moderator help box for 'click here to find out what this means' link on package edit pages.
 * Limit no. revisions shown in the revisions box, maybe show as separate pages with prev/next buttons.
-* Display revision log messages
+* Display revision log messages?
+What about 'edit summary' field?
 * Add ability to save a moderated revision
-* Don't check values of empty fields such as the blank row for adding new resources or the blank rows for adding new extra key/value pairs

 Tests
 -----